Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Methodology

-As mentioned in Section~\ref{section:3-3}, $m$ signifies the hidden dimension in a two-layer neural network.
-Ideally, $|V|$ should be equivalent to $m$ in our setting.
+\textbf{Strategic Weight Initialization:~ } As mentioned in Section~\ref{section:3-3}, $m$ signifies the intermediate dimension in the two-layer network.
+In our setting, we should have $m = v$.
 However, during our computation of $\hat{T}$ as outlined in Equation~\ref{equation/concentration}, we noticed an anomaly in $g_j$.
-Due to the random initialization of $W_1$, a substantial portion of $g_j$ approached a value close to 0.
+Due to the random initialization of $W_1$ by requirement, a substantial portion of gradients $g_j$ approached a value close to 0.
 This side effect impacts the subsequent decomposition procedure.
-To address this issue, rather than setting $|V| = m$, we determined $m = |V| - d$.
-This approach ensures the remaining dimensions are randomly initialized and adequate to promise the accuracy of tensor decomposition.
-Simultaneously, the original weights are retained in the new weight matrix, allowing us to obtain optimal gradients for $W_1$ and $W_2$.
+To address this issue, rather than setting $m = v$, we set $m = v - d$.
+This approach ensures the original pre-trained weights $W_1^\prime \in \mathbb{R}^{d \times d}$ are retained in the new weight matrix $W_1 \in \mathbb{R}^{d \times v}$, allowing us to obtain optimal gradients for $W_1$ and $W_2$.
+Simultaneously, the remaining dimensions $W_1^{\prime\prime} \in \mathbb{R}^{d \times (v-d)}$ are randomly initialized and adequate to promise the accuracy of tensor decomposition.
 For the classifier layer, we utilize a strategy similar to that of the Pooler layer, adjusting the remaining dimensions to a constant ($i/m$, where $i$ represents the class index for the classification task).
+More details are in Appendix~\ref{B-1}.

-\textbf{Flexibility of the Recovered Dimension:} \citet{wang2023reconstructing} suggests significantly expanding the hidden dimension $m$ in comparison to the input dimension $d$ to reduce the tensor decomposition error.
-In our setting, we let $m = |V| - d$.
-Given that $|V|$ represents the vocabulary size, it sounds straightforward to utilize this value as the dimension of the Pooler layer.
-Any other configuration for $m$ appears less intuitive.
-Thus, it's reasonable for our choice, and there is no reason to adjust the hidden dimension any further.
-On the other hand, for a fixed $d$ (768 for BERT$_{\text{BASE}}$), determining the optimal value for $m$ can be challenging without adjustments.
+From one perspective, it may appear that we have altered the parameters.
+However, it is important to clarify that we have not assigned any special properties to these weights.
+Our approach involves initializing part of the weight randomly, which is a standard operation in model initialization.
+Furthermore, this random initialization is confined only to the identified vulnerable module, allowing the rest of the language model to utilize pre-trained weights for initialization.
+Consequently, this approach avoids creating trap weights and ensures the normal training roadmap.